MarcusMedina/TypedMath/ReadMe.md

 ﻿# Typed Math
 Sometimes when working with calculations I tend to get a touch of Dyscalculia.
+That is why I loved Visual Basic in the 90s.
+It had descriptive code, and VB.net does still have it.
+But I prefer to work with C#.
+Though I do miss some functions from time to time.
-To avoid this from happening I created this project.
+To avoid visits from the ghost of Discalcula I created this project.
 At first it seemed like a pretty meaningless project, but soon I realized this could be useful.
 So I made it a nuget.
 It's all extensions to number types.

 Instead of writing
 ```C#